paulojblack/pauloblackcom/src/markdown/20230526-big-brain-day.md

 my credit card and secured some funds so everybody could eat a meal together during the project.
 I got everybody on a call and presented the following goals to them:

+### Goal 1
-Goal 1: Starting with an empty AWS account, produce infrastructure such that an html page c ontaining an image is served from an EC2 instance.
+Starting with an empty AWS account, produce infrastructure such that an html page containing an image is served from an EC2 instance.
 This should be connected to a purchased domain

+### Goal 2
-Goal 2: Have the html page make a request out to a database that can *only* be accessed from the server containing the html page.
+Have the html page make a request out to a database that can *only* be accessed from the server containing the html page.

 Extra credit:
 - Draw a diagram of the stack, including network assets
 - Simulate high traffic to your domain (there are tools for this, use google).
 Can you crash the server or prevent it from receiving more traffic?
 What is actually happening to the server when this happens?
 Look at CPU/Mem and system logs
 - What would implementing a bare bones CI/CD look like here?
 If I add a new image to my html file, or change some text on it, how could I trigger changes in prod on deploy?

 I encouraged them to use Cloudformation/Terraform for the sake of sharing their work and making it easy to pick up where they left off if we nuke the account and do the exercise again in a month.
 I showed them how easy it is to iterate